KANSAS BAIL AGENTS ASSOCIATION BYLAWS (PDF)

 Section 3.
 Good Standing.

-Members in good standing are those members who paid their annual membership dues or renew their membership on or before its expiration.
-Any member in good standing may publicize such membership, including the use of the Association’s logo, so long as said logo is not utilized in a manner that will reflect adversely upon the Association.
+membership, including the use of the Association’s logo, so long as said logo is not utilized in a manner

 Section 4.
 Annual Dues.

-The annual dues shall be as determined by the Board of Directors, payable in advance each year.
 Dues are past due if not paid in full on or before their membership expiration date each year.
-Non-paying members are in arrears after such date, and they shall be notified by the Association that they are dropped from membership.
+Non-paying

 Section 5.
 Revocations.

-Membership in the Association may be suspended or revoked by a two-thirds majority vote of the Board of Directors upon a documented showing of reasonable cause or documented showing of a breach of confidentiality.
+Board of Directors upon a documented showing of reasonable cause or documented showing of a breach of

 Section 6.
 Honorary Members.